Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The **TGTS** (targets) switch selects expected target size which is used by the WCS to calculate missile launch zones and set parameters for target tracking in the radar.
 The selected position of this switch might negatively affect target tracking and engagement if set incorrectly.

 The **MLC** switch controls how the system supresses the MLC in the radar system while in pulse doppler mode.
 The OUT position disables the system while the IN position enables it.
-The AUTO position automatically enables the MLC filter if the antenna look-up angle is greater than 3°.
+The AUTO position automatically enables the MLC filter if the antenna look-up angle is less than 3°.

 The **AGC** switch controls the automatic gain control and is used in the pulse doppler modes to allow control of the time constant used for the AGC.
 Normally (NORM position) the AGC uses a longer time constant to calculate a mean value used for amplification.
 If the radar is operating in a jammed environment or heavy clutter is present the AGC can be set to use a faster time constant to mitigate these factors but this setting can also make the radar less sensitive to real targets.

 The **PARAMP**, parametric amplifier switch allows for manual control of the parametric amplifier which is used to amplify weaker targets in all radar modes.
 Normally the WCS controls when to use the PARAMP depending on range but if tracking an unusually strong target it can be used to disable PARAMP to lessen the effect from background noise.
 If set to off manually it lessens the detection range by approximately 35%.

-:Note: AGC and PARAMP switches currently not implemented.
+:Note: AGC, PARAMP and TGTS switches currently not implemented.

 **AWG-9 Range Selection and Tracking Indication**